close print view

 - HMO Point-of-Service Plan: These HMO plans are a hybrid arrangement that combines aspects of traditional insurance coverage, with HMO coverage.
 At the time of medical treatment, the HMO member or enrollee can elect whether to receive treatment for specified services within the HMO’s network of contracted health care providers or outside of the network.
 There may be higher member out-of-pocket costs for health care services received outside of the HMO network.

-- PPO - Preferred Provider Organization: A PPO is not a specific type of health coverage, rather it is a contract between a health carrier and a PPO, or network of providers such as selected hospitals, physicians and others who agree to provide services at a discounted rate.
+- PPO - Preferred Provider Organization: A PPO is not a specific type of health coverage; rather it is a contract between a health carrier and a PPO, or network of providers such as selected hospitals, physicians and others who agree to provide services at an agreed to rate.
 PPOs may be less restrictive than an HMO in that it allows members or enrollees to receive benefits for services rendered by any provider (with increased benefits or lower out-of-pocket costs if a network provider is used).
-There is usually no specialist or service referral requirement, and utilization controls are less stringent.

 MEDICAL AND HOSPITAL PLANS:

 - MAJOR MEDICAL COVERAGE - Although not defined in Michigan law, major medical coverage usually pays the cost of inpatient hospital care and outpatient medical bills, such as lab tests, office visits, physical therapy, and x-rays and may include prescription coverage.
 You pay any appropriate copayments and deductibles.
 The policy covers only the eligible expenses listed in the contract or certificate of coverage.
-Make sure you read the contract carefully to determine your deductibles, copayments, covered benefits and exclusions.
+Make sure you read the contract carefully to determine your deductibles, copayments, coinsurance, covered benefits and exclusions.
+The maximum out-of-pocket cost limit (deductibles, copayments, and coinsurance) for any individual plan for 2014 can be no more than $6,350 for an individual plan and $12,700 for a family plan.

 - BASIC HOSPITAL-SURGICAL EXPENSE COVERAGE - This coverage usually pays only expenses directly related to inpatient hospital care as defined in the certificate of coverage or policy.
 Inpatient hospital care includes the cost of surgery, doctors’ services and treatments you receive after admittance to the hospital.